2018 Kolkata bridge collapse: Aftermath

 After the collapse, Eastern Railways suspended train services via Majerhat railway station on the Kolkata Circular Railway and Sealdah-Budge Budge lines.
 Widespread road traffic disruption ensued as the bridge was a major route for vehicles moving between north and south Kolkata.

 The Chief Minister, Mamata Banerjee asked Chief Secretary Moloy Kumar De to hold an investigation committee into the collapse.
 She had noted that 20 bridges in the city were at risk of collapse.
 A Times of India article on 7 September 2018 noted that the Public Works Department has admitted that urgent repairs had not been carried out properly, it was noted that patchwork repairs were carried out on the bridge, adding layers of bitumen, and therefore weight, rather than a thorough repair.
 The collapse led to a rising distrust among the public regarding the safety of bridges in India.

 The safety of bridges in West Bengal has further come under scrutiny, as there have been 3 bridge collapses in September 2018 alone.

 Preliminary results of investigations suggest that pollution and poor maintenance contributed to the bridge collapse.
 Accusations that Metro construction had led to bridge collapse were felt to be unfounded.
 There have been reports that repairs were hastily completed with claims that "a month's work was done in one night".

 The state public works department (PWD) has undertaken a complete tear down of the old bridge and reconstruction of a new bridge at the same location and is aiming to commission the new bridge in November 2020.
 The new bridge was opened on 4 December 2020.
 It was named the Jai Hind Bridge after the Jai Hind slogan used by Subhas Chandra Bose, commemorating his 125th birthday anniversary.

+Later Majerhat metro station was also completed and opened on 6 March 2024.